astropy/pytest-astropy/README.rst

 The following dependencies are installed by this package:

-* The `pytest`_ testing framework for Python
+* The `pytest`_ testing framework for Python.
-* `pytest-astropy-header`_, a ``pytest`` plugin used for custom test header
+* `pytest-astropy-header`_, a ``pytest`` plugin used for custom test header.
-* `pytest-remotedata`_, a ``pytest`` plugin used for controlling access to data files hosted online
+* `pytest-remotedata`_, a ``pytest`` plugin used for controlling access to data files hosted online.
-* `pytest-doctestplus`_, a ``pytest`` plugin that provides advanced features for testing example code in documentation
+* `pytest-doctestplus`_, a ``pytest`` plugin that provides advanced features for testing example code in documentation.
-* `pytest-openfiles`_, a ``pytest`` plugin for detecting file handles that were inadvertently left open at the end of unit tests
+* `pytest-openfiles`_, a ``pytest`` plugin for detecting file handles that were inadvertently left open at the end of unit tests.
-* `pytest-arraydiff`_, a ``pytest`` plugin that enables the generation and comparison of data arrays produced during unit tests
+* `pytest-arraydiff`_, a ``pytest`` plugin that enables the generation and comparison of data arrays produced during unit tests.
 * `pytest-filter-subpackage`_, a ``pytest`` plugin that adds a ``-P`` option to pytest to filter by sub-package.
+* `pytest-mock`_,  a thin-wrapper around the mock package for easier use with ``pytest``.
 * `pytest-cov`_, a ``pytest`` plugin to measure test coverage.
 * `hypothesis`_, a Python library for property based testing.